Alcaro/krkrwine/making.md

 It even explains why it doesn't break in Wine - because my custom krmovie.dll never unloads the real one.
 My wrapper gets unloaded and reloaded, but that does nothing.

-The easiest workaround is simply LoadLibrary krmovie.dll instead of GetProcAddress, so it too remains loaded.
+The easiest workaround is simply LoadLibrary krmovie.dll instead of GetModuleHandle, then leak the reference, so it too remains loaded forever.

 Now, let's see if that was enough... will this VN finally run correctly?